Differentiable Contact Dynamics for Stable Object Placement Under Geometric Uncertainties: Gradients of Geometric Parameters

 where $\arbitraryVecElement{i} \in \realVectorSpace{}$ is the $i$-th element of $\arbitraryVec$.
 We derive $\partial \left( \contactJacobian \arbitraryVec' \right) / \partial \geomParam$ in a similar manner.

-For our current prototype, the user needs to specify the functions to calculate the derivatives of the contact features $\contactLocation_{(\cdot)}$ and $\contactNormal_{(\cdot)}$ with respect to the geometric parameter $\geomParam$ for each URDF file.
+For our current implementation, the user needs to specify the callback functions to calculate the derivatives of the contact features $\contactLocation_{(\cdot)}$ and $\contactNormal_{(\cdot)}$ with respect to the geometric parameter $\geomParam$ for each URDF file.
 We expect future simulators to provide automatic routines in the collision engine.